What is a Live Source?

 -

 Premium 1080p – An on-premises live encoder sends a single bitrate stream to the Live Event and Media Services creating multiple bitrate streams.
 The Default 1080p preset specifies the output set of resolution/bitrate pairs.
+For MUX source, this is the only available encoding option.

 -